Bazalia/InstanceHidingGC/README.txt

 You can also make your own circuits and try them out as long as they take the same form of circuits in http://www.cs.bris.ac.uk/Research/CryptographySecurity/MPC/

 Acknowledgement:
-This work was made possible with by the NPRP award  X-063-1–014 from the Qatar National Research Fund (a member of The Qatar Foundation).
+This work was made possible by the NPRP award  X-063-1–014 from the Qatar National Research Fund (a member of The Qatar Foundation).